Red Schoendienst dies at 95, was oldest living Hall of Famer

 "It's been a good, long ride," Schoendienst said in 2002.
 "And I've had a lot of fun."

 When he signed his first professional contract in 1943, Schoendienst, of tiny Germantown, Illinois, gave himself four or five years to make his mark.
-He broke in with the Cardinals in 1945, filling in while left fielder Stan Musial was serving in the U.S. Army.
-Schoendienst led the National League with 26 stolen bases that year, then moved to third base and shortstop before settling at second base.
+He broke in with the Cardinals in 1945, filling in while Hall of Fame left fielder Stan Musial was serving in the U.S. Army.
+Schoendienst led the National League with 26 stolen bases that year, then moved to third base and shortstop before settling at second.
 He and Musial were roommates on the road for several years.

 The switch-hitter batted .300 seven times, led the National League with 43 doubles in 1950 and appeared in three World Series, two with the Milwaukee Braves.
 In 1957 he was traded to Milwaukee in midseason and led the Braves to the pennant and a World Series win over the Yankees, finishing third in MVP voting.
 The Braves repeated as NL champs in 1958.